 Sets targets which measure learner satisfaction;

-Monitors and evaluates results and feedback in order to take action to maintain a Quality System of continuous improvement.
+Monitors and evaluates results and feedback in order to act to maintain a Quality System of continuous improvement.

 Responsibilities

 The Quality Assurance Policy details a commitment from senior management to establish, document and communicate the drive for continuous improvement for the benefit of all stakeholders.